 Once finished with all three books, a preschooler should be ready to dive into more formal phonics lessons such as those covered in the Explode the Code series which begins in Kindergarten.
-I like this series, too, but will save its review for another post.

 There is one teacher’s guide available to cover all three of the Get Set for the Code books, but I’ve never seen it so I won’t give my opinion one way or another.
 I will tell you that I’ve never found a teacher’s guide necessary.
 Although, the description on their website says it gives additional teaching ideas and reinforcement activities which could prove to be helpful.

 Honestly, you could probably find plenty of phonics workbooks for $1.00 at the local dollar store, but I really like the planned progression of these books.
 And for only $6.00-$7.00 each, it doesn’t put a large dent in my pocketbook.